Topdu/OpenOCR/README.md

 # OpenOCR

 We aim to establish a unified benchmark for training and evaluating models in scene text detection and recognition.
-Building on this benchmark, we introduce **OpenOCR**, an accurate and efficient general OCR system.
+Building on this benchmark, we introduce a general OCR system with accuracy and efficiency, **OpenOCR**.
 This repository also serves as the official codebase of the OCR team from the [FVL Laboratory](https://fvl.fudan.edu.cn) at Fudan University.

 We sincerely welcome the researcher to recommend OCR or relevant algorithms and point out any potential factual errors or bugs.
 Upon receiving the suggestions, we will promptly evaluate and critically reproduce them.
 We look forward to collaborating with you to advance the development of OpenOCR and continuously contribute to the OCR community!